alb-p/Babies360/README.md

 * Niloofar, Sasannia, 10888547

 ## Choreographed process

-This BPMN Choreography diagram represents a service coordination between Parents and the Babies360 company.
-At the beginning Parents making an initial service request to Babies360.
-The company then checks for availability; if the availability doesn't match the parent’s needs, the process will end.
-Once there's a match, Babies360 requests additional information from the Parents.
-After obtaining the needed details, Babies360 allocates the appropriate resources, like a babysitter, party organizer, or pedagogical consultant(they can be parallel).
-Following the service delivery, Babies360 manages the payment process and issues a payment notification to the Parents, concluding the transaction.
+This BPMN Choreography diagram represents service coordination between Parents, the Babies360 company, and the service providers.
+Initially, Parents make a service request to Babies360.
+The company checks for feasibility.
+If there's a match, Babies360 allocates the appropriate resources, such as a babysitter, party organizer, or pedagogical consultant.
+Following service delivery, Babies360 manages the payment process, issuing a payment notification to the Parents, paying the providers, and concluding the process by asking for feedback from the Parents.

 ![choreography diagram](processes/choreography.png?raw=true)

 ## Collaboration Diagram